grig23/primetime.en/help/android-reference-implementation/late-binding-audio/aa-enable.md

 ---
 description: You can integrate late-binding or alternate audio streams into your player by creating an alternate audio feature manager.
-seo-description: You can integrate late-binding or alternate audio streams into your player by creating an alternate audio feature manager.
-seo-title: Integrate late-binding audio
 title: Integrate late-binding audio
-uuid: cd2e259a-2af4-4d7b-a856-79bd087e8ca6
 ---

 # Integrate late-binding audio {#integrate-late-binding-audio}